miniharald/ai-chatbot-python/README.md

 - **Cost Estimation**: See estimated costs before making requests
 - **Configuration Persistence**: Settings are saved between sessions
 - **Interactive Commands**: Use commands starting with `/` for special actions
+- **Conversation History**: Automatic saving and management of conversation history

 ## Usage